Hair (musical): Recordings

-The first recording of Hair was made in 1967 featuring the off-Broadway cast.
+The first recording in 1967 featured the off-Broadway cast.
 The original Broadway cast recording received a Grammy Award in 1969 for Best Score from an Original Cast Show Album and sold nearly 3 million copies in the U.S. by December 1969.
-It charted at No. 1 on the Billboard 200, the last Broadway cast album to do so (as of 2016).
-It stayed at No. 1 for 13 weeks in 1969.
-The album also peaked at number 2 in Australia in 1970.
-The New York Times noted in 2007 that "The cast album of Hair was ... a must-have for the middle classes.
+It charted at No. 1 on the Billboard 200, the last Broadway cast album to do so (as of 2024), and stayed at No. 1 for 13 weeks in 1969.
+The album peaked at number 2 in Australia in 1970.
+According to The New York Times, "The cast album of Hair was ... a must-have for the middle classes.
 Its exotic orange-and-green cover art imprinted itself instantly and indelibly on the psyche. ...
-[It] became a pop-rock classic that, like all good pop, has an appeal that transcends particular tastes for genre or period."
+[It] became a pop-rock classic [with] an appeal that transcends particular tastes for genre or period."
 In 2019, the Library of Congress added the original Broadway cast album to the National Recording Registry.

-The 1993 London revival cast album contains new music that has been incorporated into the standard rental version.
-A 1969 studio album, DisinHAIRited (RCA Victor LSO-1163), contains the following songs that had been written for the show but saw varying amounts of stage time.
-Some of the songs were cut between the Public and Broadway productions, some had been left off the original cast album due to space, and a few were never performed onstage.